FantasyNitroGEN/visallo/docs/extension-points/front-end/index.md

 # Front-End Customization

-Custom JavaScript and CSS can be added to the webapp using a [webapp plugin](../back-end/webplugins.md).
+Custom JavaScript and CSS can be added to the web app using a [webapp plugin](../back-end/webplugins.md).

 ```js
 app.registerJavaScript("plugin.js");